Glaucoma before surgery.

 Yes.
 Immediate treatment for early stage, open-angle glaucoma can delay progression of the disease.
 That's why early diagnosis is very important.

 Glaucoma treatments include medicines, laser trabeculoplasty, conventional surgery, or a combination of any of these.
 While these treatments may save remaining vision, they do not improve sight already lost from glaucoma.

 How should I use my glaucoma eye drops?

 If eye drops have been prescribed for treating your glaucoma, you need to use them properly and as instructed by your eye care professional.
 Proper use of your glaucoma medication can improve the medicine's effectiveness and reduce your risk of side effects.
 To properly apply your eye drops, follow these steps:

 What can I do if I already have lost some vision from glaucoma?

-Many community organizations and agencies offer information about low vision services and devices that may help you make the most of
+If you have lost some sight from glaucoma, ask your eye care professional about low vision services and devices that may help you make the most of your remaining vision.
+Ask for a referral to a specialist in low vision.

-impairments.
+Many community organizations and agencies offer information about low vision counseling, training, and other special services for people with visual impairments.
 A nearby school of medicine or optometry may provide low vision services.